Colorado State University Students

-Xoco is a conservation social scientist.
-Her research focuses on agricultural change, behavioral economics, and adaptation to climate change in Latin America.
-She is currently exploring coffee farmer adoption of climate adaptive strategies in Mexico, as well as the influence of program design on citizen scientists conservation behavior.
-She has a BA from McGill University in Environment and International Development and a MS from Johns Hopkins in Environmental Science and Policy.
-Xoco has given guest lectures and taught courses involving sustainability, ecosystem services, and ecosystem ecology.
+Xoco’s dissertation research focused on the influence of conservation strategies on behavior change in Mexico.
+Before earning her PhD, she earned a BA from McGill University in Environment and International Development and a MS from Johns Hopkins in Environmental Science and Policy.
 Her research interests include: resilience and adaptation to natural disasters; economic instruments of behavior change; sense of place; social norms; public participation in research; indigenous knowledge for disaster risk reduction; gender and conservation; science communication.
 Xoco is currently a post-doctoral fellow at Cornell University.

 Katie Powlen, 2016-2018